Christopher-Ochs/SeniorDesignProject/README.md

 | Spring Total | 102    | 82          | 79      | 75    |
 | Year Total   | 148    | 128         | 125.25  | 121.5 |

+### Hour of Justification
+#### Christopher Ochs
+In order to create an excellent web app numerous hours of development, design, testing, and refacotring were necessary.
+This app was quite technically deep and required the integration of numerous technologies.
+I was personally responsable for the impemenation of the backend archeticeture.
+Also, I helpted integrate and train models.
+Fianlly, I helped edit numerous videos and genral assignements for the course.